webappvicio/atmail860onAWS/README.md

 It's important to configure the reverse DNS as identity proof for the mail server, and it's necessary to request to AWS.
 Usually AWS processes the request in a few hours: https://aws.amazon.com/forms/ec2-email-limit-rdns-request

+Take note of the IP address: *my_ip*

 ## 4. CloudWatch and SSM Manager role

- Create a new role _my_role_, attach policies to send logs and metris to CloudWatch, and enable AWS SSM.
+ Create a new role _my_role_, attach policies to send logs and metrics to CloudWatch, and enable AWS SSM.
 Assign the role _my_role_ to RDS and EC2 instance.

  ![](snapshot_3Role.png)